DavidMcLaughlin29/DavidMcLaughlin29.github.io/quiz.md

     },
     {
-    	'question': 'The command allowing administrative privledges is ', 'answer': 'sudo'
+    	'question': 'The linux command allowing administrative privledges is ', 'answer': 'sudo'
     }